-ePROT 401 provides an overview of the principles and schemes for protecting power lines, transformers, buses, generators, and motors, and introduces the fundamentals of wide-area protection.
+ePROT 401 provides an overview of the principles and schemes for protecting power lines, transformers, buses, generators, and motors.
 The course provides basic guidelines for relay application and settings calculation.
 It also reviews basic power system concepts and describes instrument transformers.

 This self-paced virtual course combines instruction from SEL University instructors with exercises and provides opportunities to connect with instructors when you have questions or need further guidance. eLearning licenses will expire one year from the purchase date.